Tigxy/SiBraR---Single-Branch-Recommender/README.md

 This repository accompanies our corresponding RecSys2024 submission `A Multi-Modal Single-Branch Embedding Network for Recommendation in Cold-Start and Missing Modality Scenarios`.

-Originally, this repository is a fork of the [Hassaku](https://github.com/karapostK/hassaku) framework, extended by the support of training and evaluation of content-based recommender systems for cold-start scenarios.
+Originally, this repository is a fork of the [Hassaku](https://github.com/karapostK/hassaku) framework, extended and refactored to support the training and evaluation of content-based recommender systems for cold-start scenarios.

 ## Before you start
 Please note that we use different names for the algorithms mentioned and experiemented with in the paper, than we use here in the code.
 While different, they still function the same way as described in their respective publications.
 Thus, here is a list of algorithm names and their shorthands: